SymfonyCasts/solid/sfcasts/isp-takeaways.md

 why should we care about ISP?
 I can think of three reasons.

 The first is *naming*.
-Whether you have a class that's too big or an interface like an our example, splitting it into smaller pieces allows you to give each a more descriptive name that fits its purposes.
+Whether you have a class that's too big or an interface like in our example, splitting it into smaller pieces allows you to give each a more descriptive name that fits its purposes.
 We can see this in `SightingScorer`.
 We're now working with scoring *adjusters*, which better describes the purpose of those services than just a "scoring factor"... which does multiple things.